raganwald/raganwald.github.com/index.md

 ### I ship products

 I have shipped software as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
-Under my leadership and influence, technology, design, prioritiziation, process, and architecture are all in service to the product we ship and our commitment to the business and its attendant product strategy.
+Under my leadership and influence, technology, design, prioritization, process, and architecture act in service to the product we ship and our commitment to the business and its attendant product strategy.
 I bring to this product focus past professional experience in Consulting, Technology Marketing, and Enterprise Sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.

 ### I lead through collaboration